akto-api-security/akto-burp-extension/README.md

 <b>Modifications:</b>
 Akto burp plugin built on top of Logger++ plugin developed by Corey Arthur and  Soroush Dalili.

+*14th Mar 2023*
+1. Plugin sends all data without any filter except on logEntry size
+     - Added a check for logEntry size < 1M bytes.

 *23rd Jan 2023*
 1. Plugin automatically sends data to Akto.
 No need to send data manually.
      - Added "Send data to akto automatically" toggle in options tab to control this feature.